Leyat

 Leyat, Automobiles Leyat was a French automobile manufacturer, established in 1919 in Paris by Marcel Leyat.

 The Hélica was known as 'The plane without wings'.
-The passengers sat behind each other as in an aircraft, and it was driven by a giant propeller powered by an 8 bhp Scorpion engine.
+The passengers sat behind each other like in an aircraft, which was driven by a giant propeller powered by an 8 bhp Scorpion engine.
 The body of the vehicle was made of plywood.

 The factory was on the Quai de Grenelle in the 15th arrondissement.

 Marcel Leyat

-Marcel Leyat was an engineer, inventor, aviation pioneer, aeronautical and automobile manufacturer.
-(March 26, 1885 (Die, Drôme) - December 3, 1986.)
+Marcel Leyat (March 26, 1885 (Die, Drôme) - December 3, 1986) was an engineer, inventor, aviation pioneer, and aeronautical and automobile manufacturer.
 He graduated from the École Centrale Paris in 1907.
 From 1908, he worked for the Société Astra and built a biplane glider called the Quand Quelle (When, which).
-In 1909 he targeted 'the first powered crossing of the English Channel', but Louis Blériot succeeded on July 21, three weeks before his De Dion-Bouton 5 hp powered plane completed a flight of 200 m at 10 m elevation on August 15th.
-In 1910, he built a propeller driven biplane 11 m long and 16 m wide.
-He obtained the FAI pilot 's license in 1911.
+In 1909 he targeted "the first powered crossing of the English Channel", but Louis Blériot succeeded on July 21, three weeks before his De Dion-Bouton 5 hp powered plane completed a flight of 200 m at 10 m elevation on August 15.
+In 1910, he built a propeller-driven biplane 11 m long and 16 m wide.
+He obtained the FAI pilot's license in 1911.
 During the First World War, he built several aircraft, including a "living wing" bomber.
 In all, he designed and built around thirty different aircraft up to World War II.

 Description

 The first model was called Hélica, also known as 'The plane without wings'.
-The passengers sat behind each other as in an aircraft.
+The passengers sat behind each other as if they were in an aircraft.
 The vehicle was steered using the rear wheels and the car was not powered by an engine turning the wheels, but by a giant propeller powered by an 8 bhp Scorpion engine.
 The entire body of the vehicle was made of plywood, and weighed just 250 kg (550 lb), which made it dangerously fast.